Table of Contents

 (Related: Road Trip in Spain Itinerary)

 Portugal Coast Road Trip – What Route to Take?

-A good map is a must-have for any Portugal Road Trip Itinerary.
-Without it you will miss all the hotspots, fun things to see and do, and of course not to mention the endless hours on Google trying to gether all in the information by yourself.
+A good map is a must-have for any Road Trip Portugal Itinerary.
+Without it you will miss all the hotspots, fun things to see and do, and of course not to mention the endless hours on Google trying to gather all information yourself.

-This road map of Portugal has a distance of 810 km and starts in Porto.
-From there you will make your first stop in Figueira da Foz, before checking the beaches and surf scene at Ericeira.
+The below road map of your Portugal road trip has a distance of 810 km and starts in the beautiful city of Porto.
+From Porto you will make your first stop in Figueira da Foz, before checking the beaches and surf scene at Ericeira.